 How is Bullion Shipped?
 Can it Go to My Work or Home Address?
 Is it Insured?

 Bullion is shipped via courier fully insured right up until you or someone at your delivery address signs for it.

-Yes it can be shipped to a work address.
-In fact that is often preferred given it is a signature required package it’s more likely they’ll find you at work during business hours than at home.
+Yes bullion can be shipped to a work address.
+In fact that is often preferred.
+Given it is a signature required package, it’s more likely they’ll find you at work during business hours than at home.

-On clearance of funds generally about 4-6 days later.
+On clearance of funds generally about 4-6 days later for local New Zealand suppliers.
 Orders are not sent on a Friday to ensure the goods aren’t sitting around a courier depot over the weekend.
-However depending on demand this can vary considerably (as it is currently where there are significant delays) so check when you place your order.
+However depending on demand this can vary considerably.
+So check when you place your order.